diku-dk/futhark/docs/man/futhark-bench.rst

   Do not run the compiler, and instead assume that each benchmark program has already been compiled.
 Use with caution.

+--no-tuning

+  Do not look for tuning files.

+--tuning=EXTENSION

+  For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
+For example, given ``--tuning=tuning`` (the default), the program ``foo.fut`` will be passed the tuning file ``foo.fut.tuning`` if it exists.

 --exclude-case=TAG

   Do not run test cases that contain the given tag.
 Cases marked with